Obama, Hollande urge Russia to focus Syria attacks on Islamic State

 "This points to an ongoing problem with the Russian operations in the sense that they are operating very close to a Turkish border and they are going after moderate opposition that are supported by not only Turkey but a wide range of countries," Obama said.

-If Russia directs its energies toward Islamic State forces, "some of those conflicts or potentials for mistakes or escalation are less likely to occur," Obama said.
+If Russia directs its energies towards Islamic State forces, "some of those conflicts or potentials for mistakes or escalation are less likely to occur," Obama said.

 Russia is supporting Assad's government.
 Western nations insist Assad needs to step down for peace to take hold in Syria.